-Whereas numerous evidences show that "easy" passwords are insecure, users generally do not follow advices from security experts and are inclined to choose weak passwords or reuse passwords [1,9,11].
+Whereas numerous evidences show that "easy" passwords are insecure, users generally do not follow advices from security experts and are inclined to choose weak passwords or reuse passwords [1, 11, 15].
+On the other hand, it is shown that users have limited compliance budget following security advice and the budget value varies significantly by the service nature of websites [1, 3, 6].
 Given a plethora of attack vectors, following security advice that specifically aims to defend against just one or few types of attacks becomes unrealistic for users.
-Therefore, it is crucial for a website to carefully manage its security policies, even allowing slight security sacrifice [12].
+Therefore, it is crucial for a website to carefully manage its security policies, even allowing slight security sacrifice.
+Florêncio and Herley [16] demonstrated that many leading web services generally allow weak passwords in fear of losing users.

-Due to various drawbacks of password authentication, many alternative schemes has been proposed to replace passwords [10, 15, 16].
-However, Bonneau et al. [6] evaluated all mainstream alternative schemes and concludes that none of them is able to replace the dominating status of password authentication.
+Due to various drawbacks of password authentication, many alternative schemes has been proposed to replace passwords.
+For example, graphic-based passwords [12, 21] and biometrics-based passwords [20].
+However, Bonneau et al. [5] evaluated all mainstream alternative schemes and concludes that none of them is able to replace the dominating status of password authentication.
+By contrast, many web services simply accepted the fact that passwords are weak and strive to survive with imperfect but practically effective techniques [6].

+Password Managers.
 Facing the dilemma of not being able to replace passwords, many works focus on helping users manage and remember their passwords, which indirectly enhance password strength due to decreased memorability requirement.
 In consequence, password manager earns its prosperity.
-Despite ubiquitous "memorize and fetch" type of password managers such as browser built-in password managers or LastPass, researchers also proposed password managers that can enhance password security in addition to usability [14, 20, 25, 29].
+Despite ubiquitous "memorize and fetch" type of password managers such as browser built-in password managers or LastPass, researchers also proposed password managers that can enhance password security in addition to usability.
+PwdHash [36] attempts to hash user entered passwords and the domain URL to produce strong passwords.
+Similarly, Password Multiplier [18] also hashes user data to generate strong passwords.

 Password manager significantly reduce the memory burden on users.
-However, it has its own usability and security problems [18].
-Severe security issues may also be introduced due to the fact that users failed to capture the correct mental model [7].
-Silver et al. [26] demonstrated that careless auto-filling policy on non-https websites could make passwords be extracted directly from the web form by an attacker.
+However, it has its own usability and security problems [28].
+PwdHash and Password Multiplier are criticized to have severe usability problems due to the fact that users failed to capture the correct mental model, which may even cause security flaw [9].
+Karole et al. [23] investigated user perceptions and usability towards three types of managers.
+Silver et al. [40] demonstrated that careless auto-filling policy on non-https websites could make passwords be extracted directly from the web form by an attacker.
+Furthermore, A well-known vulnerability of password manager is single point of failure - the master password.
+To reduce the threat, Tapas [30] separates the storage of the password wallet from the key.